-We all know about meal replacement shakes and powders, many of which are already made up in skimmed milk but a growing trend and a major commercial concern is the meal replacement bar. many marketed as a weight control bar if nothing else although they offer the consumer a vast array of nutrients including vitamins and minerals.
+We all know about meal replacement shakes and powders, many of which are already made up in skimmed milk but a growing trend and a major commercial ‘rocket’ are the meal replacement bars.
+Most are marketed as a weight control bar if nothing else although they offer the consumer a vast array of nutrients including vitamins and minerals.
 Worth looking out for as an alternative format to the powder or shake.

 With these bars, just one bar is sufficient as a single meal replacer.
 Again like the shakes and powders, use the bars as part of their tailor made 3-2-1 plan. each bar contains a third of your daily nutrient make up.
 The variants change regularly but at the moment they have three on the go: Chocolate Crunch, Nutty Salted Caramel and Yogurt Fruit Crunch.
 Each of their bars contains 15g of protein but with only 217 kcal per bar.
 The bars also makes use of fibre which is an important component that is long associated with good cardiovascular health.

 A study of the ingredient list shows some interesting compounds.
 Protein crisp which is 23% by weight of the bar is mainly soy protein but there is also milk protein isolate, whey protein concentrate and caseinate present too.
 Green tea extract is touted for its high antioxidant properties and is known to accelerate natural burning of fat which hopefully helps us lose that weight.
 There is plenty of calcium and minerals from milk.
 Caseinate along with the other protein sources incidentally is a good source easily digested proteins and immune enhancing nutrients to boost health and immunity.
 The amino acids also help us feel full.
 Soy Protein Isolate contains specific plant nutrients, known as isoflavones, that help regulate many body processes to keep hormone and energy systems in balance.